2025–26 Charlton Athletic F.C. season

-The 2025–26 Charlton Athletic season is the 120th season in their existence, having been founded in 1905, and their first season back in the Championship.
+The 2025–26 season is the 120th season in the existence of Charlton Athletic, having been founded in 1905, and their first season back in the Championship.
 The club are participating in the Championship, the FA Cup and the EFL Cup.
 The season covers the period from 1 July 2025 to 30 June 2026.

+Kit

+After a 13 year absence, sportswear manufacturers Reebok returned to English football and became Charlton's kit suppliers, with front of shirt sponsor being RSK Group.